-With a healthy obsession with pattern, Rebecca is often found happily snapping away at random observations, a shadow casting a beautiful pattern on the ground or a drain cover design which is shouting out to be photographed for inspiration.
+With a healthy obsession with pattern Rebecca is often found happily snapping away at random observations, a shadow casting a beautiful pattern on the ground or a drain cover design which is shouting out to be photographed for inspiration and incorporating illustrations into new ranges,

 Rebecca's spare time is spent enjoying ticking off mountains to climb in Snowdonia, travelling to new places with a magpie's eye for beautiful things, usually with a camera and sketchbook in hand.